helikon-labs/submerge/submerge-docs/docs/mycelium_spec.md

     - **When source was any system chain**
         - For XCM v3, event `xcmpQueue.Success` has `message_hash` which is the key.
         - else `messageQueue.Processed` has `message_id` but it's not corelation key.
-However, on source chain, `polkadotXcm.Sent` event has `message_id` in it's args which is exactly same as dest. `message_id`
+However, on source chain, `polkadotXcm.Sent` event has `message_id` in it's args which is exactly same as dest `message_id`

 ## Polkadot Bridge Hub

 - **Bridge Hub to Parachain/Relay**
-    - Listen for `polkadotXcm.Attempted` (when destination is Relay) and `xcmpqueue.XcmpMessageSent` (when destination is other system chain) (which hash `message_hash` directly in it) event.
-Find other events for this extrinsic and look for `parachainSystem.UpwardMessageSent` which hash `message_hash`.
+    - Listen for `polkadotXcm.Attempted` (when destination is Relay) and `xcmpqueue.XcmpMessageSent` (when destination is other system chain, has `message_hash` directly in it which acts as corelation key) event.
+Find other events for this extrinsic and look for `parachainSystem.UpwardMessageSent` which has `message_hash`.

 - **Parachain/Relay to Bridge Hub**
-    - Listen for `messageQueue.processed` (for XCM v4 and v5) or `Dmpqueue.ExecutedDownward` (for older XCM versions) event.
-Both events have message id or hash in it which would act as co-relation key.
+    - Listen for `messageQueue.processed` (for XCM v4 and v5, not sure how to get corelation key) or `dmpQueue.ExecutedDownward` (for older XCM versions, `message_id` in it's parameters acts as corelation key) event.

 ## Polkadot Collectives